Clidastes: Description

-Clidastes was the one of the smallest of the mosasaurs (the smallest known being Dallasaurus), averaging 2–4 m in length, with the largest specimens reaching 6.2 m long.
+Clidastes was one of the smallest of the mosasaurs (the smallest known being Dallasaurus), averaging 2–4 m in length, with the largest specimens reaching 6.2 m long.
 The generic name refers to how the vertebral processes allow the proximal heads of the vertebrae to interlock for stability and strength during swimming.
 Even though the vertebrae lock together, the living animal would have still had a range of motion in the horizontal plane that is sufficient to allow for the high quality of swimming in shallow waters.
 Additionally the strengthening of the tail, and entire backbone, allowed for muscle attachments to help it swimming.
 It possessed a delicate and slim form with an expansion of the neural spines and chevrons near the tip of the tail and this enabled it to chase down the fastest of prey.

 Due to being a well-represented and well-studied genus, Russell (1967) could list a large range of unambiguous character states for the genus, including the following: "Premaxilla with or without small rostrum anterior to premaxillary teeth.
 Fourteen to eighteen teeth in maxilla.
 Prefrontal forms small portion of posterolateral border of external nares, broad triangular ala projects laterally from supraorbital wing.
 Prefrontal and postorbitofrontal widely separated above orbits.
 Lateral margins of frontal nearly straight and converge anteriorly, median dorsal ridge weak.
 Ventral process of postorbitofrontal to jugal confluent with broadly exposed dorsal surface of postorbitofrontal.
 No ventroposterior process on jugal.
 Parietal foramen small, located entirely within parietal.
 Margins of dorsal parietal surface parallel one another and cranial midline to posterior base of diverging suspensorial rami, forming narrow rectangular field medially on parietal.
 Squamosal sends abbreviated wing medially to contact ramus irom parietal.
 Otosphenoidal crest on prootic covers exit for cranial nerve VII laterally.
 Fourteen to sixteen teeth in pterygoid.
 Suprastapedial process of quadrate moderately large; tympanic ala very thick.
 Stapcdial pit elliptical in form.
 Sixteen-18 teeth in dentary.
 Small projection of dentary aritcrior to first dentary tooth.
 Medial wing Irom angular contacts or nearly contacts coronoid.
 Dorsal. edge of surangular very thin Iamina of bone rising anteriorly to position high on posterior surface of coronoid.
 Retroarticular process of articular triangular in outline with heavy dorsal crest.
 Mandibular teeth usually compressed, bicarinatc and with smooth enamel surfaces."
 Russell noted that his diagnosis was exclusively based on C. propython and C. liodontus and might not necessarily apply to C. sternbergii (later referred to its own genus, Eonatator) or C. iguanavus.